Nolo's Essential Guide to Divorce

 On every page, this book stresses the importance of minimizing conflict, explains complex legal problems concisely, and provides advice on how to protect your interests -- with your dignity and sanity intact.
 Plus, easy-to-use charts make it simple to find the divorce laws in your state.

-This edition includes new information on bankruptcy and foreclosure, and explains how both can affect divorce.
+The 5th edition includes updated information on bankruptcy and foreclosure, and explains how both can affect divorce.
 While plenty of books out there claim to cover this topic, only Nolo consistently delivers clear legal expertise and invaluable insights.
 Trust Nolo's Essential Guide to Divorce to help you at every step.

 “Anyone faced with divorce needs to run, not walk, to Nolo’s Essential Guide to Divorce...”-Bookwatch